00Jakub00/CODE-FLOW/README.txt

 ## 📄 License

 This is a personal educational project.
-Contact me for collaboration or demo access.
+Contact me for collaboration.
 📧 **jakubgaly77@gmail.com**